RectangularObject/CursorFix/README.md

 # UWPRobloxCursorFix
-AHK Script to fix the cursor on the windows microsoft store version of Roblox
+AHK Script to fix the cursor on the microsoft store version of Roblox

 Requires ahk v2